dmbdesignpdx/code-assessment-web/README.md

 Right.
 Time to implement the design. :raised_hands:

 Going to start off with writing the global styles and setting up ze breakpoints.
+I'll use a bit of my own css boilerplate for resets and normalizing.
 From there I'll work on the patterns (buttons, cards, etc.).